Is Allergy Skin Testing Right For You?

 ALLERGY TEST RESULTS

 You’ll receive the test results as soon as you are finished.
-We will then schedule a follow-up appointment to determine whether or not you are a candidate for immunotherapy.
+We will then schedule a follow-up appointment to determine whether or not you are a candidate for immunotherapy and discuss treatment options and recommendations.

 For more information, please click on the link below to see our Allergy Testing Information and Consent Form: